Kahler-Einstein metrics with edge singularities: Linear analysis

 Here are some motivations for this construction.
 First, Schwartz kernels of pseudodifferential operators are singular along the diagonal in $X^2$, but the fact that this diagonal intersects the corner nontransversely makes these singularities hard to describe near this intersection.
-By contrast, the lifted diagonal $\mathrm{diag}_e$ intersects the boundary of $X^2$ only in the interior of $\ff$, and this intersection is transversal.
-Another feature is that $X^2_e$ captures the homogeneity under dilations inherent in this problem.
+By contrast, the lifted diagonal $\mathrm{diag}_e$ intersects the boundary of $X^2$ only in the interior of $\ff$, and this intersection is transversal; this turns out to allow for a simpler description of the singularity of the Schwartz kernel there.
+Another point is that $X^2_e$ captures the homogeneity under dilations inherent in this problem.
 The flat model operator